Regional Medical Officer/Psychiatrist

 The essential RMO, RMO/P, and MP functions of providing emergency care include the following responsibilities:

-Applicants must have a current board certification by the American Board of Psychiatry and Neurology (APBN) and have a minimum of five (5) years of post-residency clinical experience in adult or child/adolescent psychiatry with at least 50% of the applicant’s time involved in direct patient care during the last 6 years.
+Applicant must have a current board certification by the ABPN and have a minimum of five years post-residency clinical experience in adult or child/adolescent psychiatry with at least 50% of the applicant’s time involved in direct patient care during the last five years.

 Applicants with only four years of clinical experience beyond residency may apply for a position, in anticipation of completing the five-year requirement at the time of appointment.
 All experience will be evaluated on an individual basis.